-Receive Error The average rate at which virtual network adapters encounter errors

-Inbound The current rate at which virtual network adapters drop data packets while sending data to the network during the selected time range.
+Receive Error The average rate at which virtual network adapters encounter errors while sending data to the network during the selected time range.

-Outbound The current rate at which virtual network adapters drop data packets while receiving data from the network during the selected time range.
+Inbound The current rate at which virtual network adapters drop data packets while receiving data from the network during the selected time range.

-Inbound PacketsThe average rate at which virtual network adapters drop data packets
+Outbound The current rate at which virtual network adapters drop data packets